 Square Versus Rectangles

-Discerning between rectangles and squares is tough for little kids.
+Little kids sometimes find it difficult to discern between rectangles and squares.
 However, the more kids practice, the better they do.
 Therefore, this download starts with the simple concepts, offers lots of fun practice, and ends with applying skills to one of kids’ favorite things: presents (regalos).

 Below we’ve outlined some ideas for this fun winter Spanish preschool activities pack.
 If you have a great idea to share, we’d love to hear from you or to read your comments below.